-I had a vision that Chief of staff John Kelly took another walk through Arlington Cemetery late Saturday.
-To the haunting sound of a bugler playing Taps, he stepped among and then beyond the stones of some of the finest men and women on earth, stopping finally at a cheap plastic picket fence that delineated a series of misaligned grave stones that had been hastily placed over the last several months.
+In October of 2017, I had a vision that Chief of staff John Kelly took a walk through Arlington Cemetery.
+To the haunting sound of a bugler playing Taps, he stepped among and then beyond the stones of some of “the finest men and women on earth,” stopping finally at a cheap plastic picket fence that delineated a series of misaligned grave stones that had been hastily placed during his short tenure.

 And finally, at the end of the row was a newly dug grave, the earth piled high on the side ready to cover up a nondescript pine box that lay below.
 The figure pointed its cloaked arm toward the headstone.
 The bugler stopped abruptly.
 The Chief of Staff turned and looked to where the bony figure gestured and read the inscription: